Jsunseri/jsunseri.github.io/isaac_haley_wedding_music.md

 than the more energetic things that can happen in the postlude.
 Around 4 or 5 pieces should do it; here are some suggestions:
 ### Adagio Cantabile from Sonata Pathetique - Beethoven
+Danielle used to play this frequently, which is part of the reason I think it would be especially nice as part of the prelude.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/A7sLEFVfAyU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ### Minuet from Partita No. 1 - J.S.
 Bach
 ### Rustle of Spring - Sinding